rcbensley/brimming/README.md

     ./brimming 10000 20 100

 A table is created per-thread, so 10,000 rows and 20 threads is 20 tables with 500 rows in each table.
 A batch size of 100 means 100 rows will be inserted at a time.
-Currently, each row is unique.

 Each row is just over 1KB excluding the index (a bigint primary key, and a secondary index on a random int).
 The goal of brimming is to load up to 1TB of data at per-run.
 Runtime will vary greatly depeninding your hardware and resource allocation in 'my.cnf'